 J. Bailey Hutchinson is a small poet haunted by a big river.

 Hutchinson is originally from Memphis, Tennessee, where she obtained her B.A. from Rhodes College.
 She earned her MFA at the University of Arkansas, Fayetteville, where she served as Social Media Editor and Poetry Editor for the Arkansas International (2016-2019) and Assistant Director of the Open Mouth non-profit reading series (2015-2019).
+She is currently an Associate Poetry Editor for BOAAT.

 Hutchinson can usually be found sitting here.
 She is also known to frequent the grocery store’s refrigerated pickle aisle.
 Once, by a creek, a crawfish tried to pick a fight with her.
 It was very small and unafraid, and she respected that.